 Kananaskis Country provides a spectrum of educational programming to meet teacher and community group needs.
 We support opportunities for students and participants to discover and appreciate Alberta's natural heritage.

-Curricular content is based on Alberta Education's programs of studies.
-It's continuously modified to meet teachers' needs.
-Our programs are bias-free with the goal of students gaining a more informed view of our world and our relationship to it.
-This supports youth in making informed decisions and ultimately becoming active stewards of Alberta's park system.
+Curricular content is based on Alberta Education’s Program of Studies and reflects Alberta Parks Topics and Themes for Youth Engagement, as shown below.
+Our programs are bias-free and developed to provide an enriched, experiential learning experience that recognizes a variety of world views while utilizing Alberta’s Park system as an authentic learning landscape.
+Students gain a more informed view of our world and our relationship to it.
+This supports youth in making informed decisions and ultimately becoming active stewards of Alberta’s park system.

 Field Programs for Students